ShaneMcC/blog.dataforce.org.uk/content/posts/2008-06-10-PXE-Goodness.md

 I also configured my internal DNS server as required by unattended to provide the ntinstall host.

-This allowed me to boot up the machine using the network and install windows as normal (There are a few issues with this, namely that the windows xp installer sucks and requires a fat32 partition for swap space, so you can't use unattended to upgrade an existing ntfs install, it has to format the drive as fat32, install, convert it to ntfs, and defrag it)
+This allowed me to boot up the machine using the network and install windows as normal (There are a few issues with this, namely that the windows XP installer sucks and requires a FAT32 partition for swap space, so you can't use unattended to upgrade an existing NTFS install, it has to format the drive as FAT32, install, convert it to NTFS, and defrag it)

 This made me quite pleased, I copied my windows disks into the install/os directory, and my office disk into the appropriate directory (see the unattended site for all related configuration etc) and left it be.